dexterneutron/monster-rolodex/README.md

-My version of the rolodex monster app for the react bootcamp
+My version of the monster-rolodex app for the react bootcamp